scikit-learn-contrib/MAPIE/notebooks/regression/tutorial_regression.md

 are constant because there is a single model used for prediction, perturbed models are ignored at prediction time.

-It's interesting to observe that quantile strategy offers more varying width, often giving much higher but also lower interval width than other methods.
+It's interesting to observe that CQR strategy offers more varying width, often giving much higher but also lower interval width than other methods, therefore, with homoscedastic noise, CQR would not be the preferred method.

 Let’s now compare the *effective* coverage, namely the fraction of test